Characterizing Creativity in Data Visualization: Reflections and Future Directions: Design Space

-Articles presenting a design \textit{process} or \textit{method} for promoting creativity in the early stage of a visualization project fall under this theme.
+\textbf{T1.
+Creative Design Framework.} Articles presenting a design \textit{process} or \textit{method} for promoting creativity in the early stage of a visualization project fall under this theme (appeared in 13 papers)~\cite{DBLP:journals/tvcg/KerznerGDJM19,DBLP:journals/tvcg/RobertsRJH18}.
 Goodwin et al.~\cite{DBLP:journals/tvcg/GoodwinDJDDDKSW13} mentioned that \textit{``Establishing requirements can be considered a fundamentally creative process whereby requirements analysts and stakeholders work collaboratively to generate ideas for software systems.''} These frameworks typically involve different types of creative design activities.
-For instance, Goodwin et al.~\cite{DBLP:journals/tvcg/GoodwinDJDDDKSW13} deliberately integrated five creative design activities: wishful thinking, constraint removal, excursion, analogical reasoning, and storyboarding and reflection in their framework (\autoref{fig:example_design_frameworks}a).
-The Five Design Sheet (FdS)~\cite{DBLP:journals/tvcg/RobertsHR16} approach introduces five structured sheets where visualization authors use sketching to brainstorm about core ideas, filters, and layouts, and write down discussion points and insights (\autoref{fig:example_design_frameworks}b). \autoref{fig:example_design_frameworks}c shows a design framework that is designed to educate university students about visualization design through different card sorting activities.
+For instance, the Five Design Sheet (FdS)~\cite{DBLP:journals/tvcg/RobertsHR16} approach introduces five structured sheets where visualization authors use sketching to brainstorm about core ideas, filters, and layouts, and write down discussion points and insights (\autoref{fig:example_design_frameworks}).